HeavyMedl/lists/README.md

 <a name='permutations'/>
 ### permutations : [x]|str -> [[x]]|[str]
 ------
-**Description**: Array of Arrays or Array of Strings returned by getting all permutations of a given arguement.
+**Description**: Array of an Array of Variables or Array of Strings returned by getting all permutations of a given arguement.

-**Signature Definition**: Give arg 1 an Array of variables or a String; Get an Array of Arrays of variables or an Array of Strings respectively.
+**Signature Definition**: Give arg 1 an Array of Variables or a String; Get an Array of an Array of Variables or an Array of Strings respectively.

 **Example Usage**: